Robin Hood: Broadside ballads and garlands

 Dobson and Taylor wrote, 'More generally the Robin of the broadsides is a much less tragic, less heroic and in the last resort less mature figure than his medieval predecessor'.
-In most of the broadside ballads Robin Hood remains a plebeian figure, a notable exception being Martin Parker's attempt at an overall life of Robin Hood, A True Tale of Robin Hood, which also emphasises the theme of Robin Hood's generosity to the poor more than the broadsheet ballads do in general.
+In most of the broadside ballads Robin Hood remains a plebeian figure, a notable exception being Martin Parker's attempt at an overall life of Robin Hood, "A True Tale of Robin Hood," which also emphasises the theme of Robin Hood's generosity to the poor more than the broadsheet ballads do in general.
 The 17th century introduced the minstrel Alan-a-Dale.
-He first appeared in a 17th-century broadside ballad, and unlike many of the characters thus associated, managed to adhere to the legend.
+He first appeared in a 17th-century broadside ballad and, unlike many of the characters thus associated, managed to adhere to the legend.
 The prose life of Robin Hood in Sloane Manuscript contains the substance of the Alan-a-Dale ballad but tells the story about Will Scarlet.

 In the 18th century, the stories began to develop a slightly more farcical vein.
 From this period there are a number of ballads in which Robin is severely 'drubbed' by a succession of tradesmen including a tanner, a tinker, and a ranger.
-In fact, the only character who does not get the better of Hood is the luckless Sheriff.
+In fact, the only character who does not get the better of Robin Hood is the luckless Sheriff.
 Yet even in these ballads Robin is more than a mere simpleton: on the contrary, he often acts with great shrewdness.
 The tinker, setting out to capture Robin, only manages to fight with him after he has been cheated out of his money and the arrest warrant he is carrying.
 In Robin Hood's Golden Prize, Robin disguises himself as a friar and cheats two priests out of their cash.
 Even when Robin is defeated, he usually tricks his foe into letting him sound his horn, summoning the Merry Men to his aid.
 When his enemies do not fall for this ruse, he persuades them to drink with him instead (see Robin Hood's Delight).